Seminars, Certifications, & Classes for Camp Professionals

 Looking for a reason to visit beautiful Cape Cod that you can also call work?
 Or, looking to get ideas or inspiration from other camps?
 If so, this day of touring three varied properties on Cape Cod: Camp Burgess & Hayward, Camp Wingate*Kirkland, and Cape Cod Sea Camps with ACA, New England and your camp colleagues might be just the thing for you!

-Meet us Camp Burgess & Hayward to start the day at 10 am.
+Meet us Camp Burgess & Hayward (We will start at Camp Hayward, 52 Pinkham Road, Sandwich, MA) to start the day at 10 am.
 Next, we will travel to Camp Wingate*Kirkland where you will enjoy a tour and fantastic lunch prepared by the camp chef.
 Finally, we will end the day with a tour of Cape Cod Sea Camps and some hors d'oeuvres and social time on the camp property.

 This one-day tour price includes snacks, lunch, and afternoon hors d'oeuvres!
 Attendees are responsible for transporting themselves to each of the camps.
-Register here!
+Online registration has closed, but if you'd like to join us, call Kerry at 781-541-6080 and we can sign you up manually!

 While our programming is only a day, we know some of you may want to spend some extra time on Cape Cod before and/or after the tours.
 There are many hotels in the area at various price points to consider (just search online), but two options near Cape Cod Sea Camps include: